![]() |

 Note: This page will change; please refer to it frequently (and not merely print it out the first week of class).

 Lose your paper syllabus?
-Download another one | The Berry COM jobs/internships site
+Download another one

 In COM 416 we will examine the delicate balance that exists between freedom and control of media in the United States.
 The First Amendment of the U.S. Constitution is the major guarantee of freedom of expression.
 Because the courts, especially the U.S. Supreme Court, are ultimately responsible for interpreting the First Amendment and maintaining the balance between freedom and control, our study will focus on judicial decisions and reasoning.
 It is essential to recognize, though, that other very significant sources of press freedoms and controls exist.
 Therefore, we also will consider other factors that influence the balance between freedom and control of mediated communication, including statutory law, executive and administrative actions, and ethical concerns.
 Non-Communication majors, please note that this course does not take a case study approach, though judicial case review is an emphasis.